MicrosoftDocs/visualstudio-docs/docs/ide/reference/rename.md

 ![Rename animation with file - C#](media/rename-with-file-animated-cs.gif)

+> [!NOTE]
-**Note**: This option is not supported for partial types with multiple definitions.
+> This option is not supported for partial types with multiple definitions.

 ## Remarks